Red Rock Canyon National Conservation Area is 17 miles west of Las Vegas.

 At the La Madre Spring trail junction, we turn left.
 In hindsight, I should’ve turned us around and returned to the trailhead (out and back) at this point because the best part of this hike was over for us.
 La Madre Spring trail had more traffic and Xena did not like the gravel road.
 It was hard for her to walk.
 I felt bad for her.

 We left the La Madre Spring Wilderness and got on Rocky Gap Road.
 Walking on the pavement and looking out for oncoming traffic isn’t hiking!
 Long story short, I missed a trail that we were supposed to pick up after the Willow Spring Picnic area.
 I looked around but didn’t see it.
 I should have created a route on mapmyhike.com and loaded to my phone.
 I thought there would be signs.
 So we ended up walking back to the car via roads, Rocky Gap Road then Scenic Loop Drive.
-At least Scenic Loop Drive is one way road and I only had to watch out for the oncoming traffic.
+At least Scenic Loop Drive is one-way road and I only had to watch out for the oncoming traffic.
 I saw some people walking on Rocky Gap Road but no one was as lost as we were to walk on Scenic Loop Drive.
 LOL.
-Sigh..
+Sigh.

-I was going to stay at the park until the sunset but that didn’t happen.
+I was going to stay in the park until the sunset but that didn’t happen.
 When we got back to the car around 3:30 pm, we were cold, thirsty and tired.
 After sharing a coconut water and some snacks, Xena wanted to go in the car.
 While I was loading the car, she was already dozing off.

 I thought to plan better for the next day.
-I was really excited about visiting Valley of Fire State Park and didn’t want to cut that trip short.
+I was really excited about visiting the Valley of Fire State Park and didn’t want to cut that trip short.

 Red Rock Canyon is beautiful!
 Next time, I will definitely plan a longer trip to explore the parts of the park we didn’t get to see on this trip.
 Already can’t wait!
 For videos from this day, go to our Facebook page!